 Athens State University Foundation, Inc. ("ASUF", the "Foundation" or the "Organization") was organized as a non-profit corporation without capital stock under the laws of the State of Alabama.
-The organization was formed to provide support for Athens State University by funding scholarships, promoting the college to the surrounding communities, and building a strong alumni group.
-Contributions to support the organization are primarily received from the general public.
-During the current period, the Organization incurred a change in fiscal year.
-The fiscal year changed from December 31st to September 30th.
-To accomplish this, the current period financial statements cover a 21 month period (January 2014 to September 2015).
+The Organization was formed to provide support for Athens State University by funding scholarships, promoting the college to the surrounding communities, and building a strong alumni group.
+Contributions to support the Organization are primarily received from the general public.